 - Pickles.
 Use your favorite sandwich or hamburger pickles; I prefer Yum Yum sweet pickles, my refrigerator bread and butter pickles, or my canned bread and butter pickles.

-- Burger sauce.
+- Big Mac-style Burger Sauce.
 This is my version made with mayonnaise, sweet pickle relish, yellow mustard, paprika, onion powder, garlic powder, and a touch of sugar.
+If you already have my Smashburger Sauce on hand, it works here too.

 How to Make Big Mac Smash Burger Tacos